-You probably didn't think of it this way, but the node_base object which underlies node_iterator is itself an iterator, just like all other pointers.
+You probably didn't think of it this way, but the node_base object that underlies node_iterator is itself an iterator, just like all other pointers.
 If we examine that pointer closely from an iterator perspective, we can see that it has much in common with the node_iterator we're building.
 First, they share most of the same associated types (value_type, reference, pointer, and difference_type).
 Second, even some of the core functionality is the same: operator and operator== on the node_iterator return the result of invoking the same operations on the underlying pointer, via the node_iterator's dereference and equal member functions).
-However, the operator++ for node_iterator behaves differently than for node base since it follows the m next pointer.
+The only real behavioral difference between node_base and node_iterator can be observed when they are incremented: node_iterator follows the m_next pointer, while node base just applies an address offset.